SejalB15/Plsql-courier-tracking-system-Zenser/README.md

  delivery assignments.

 # Features
-1.Courier Management: Create, update, track, and manage couriers.
-2.Delivery Boy Assignment: Assign delivery boys to couriers and prevent double assignments.
+1.Courier Management: Create, update, track, and manage couriers./n 2.Delivery Boy Assignment: Assign delivery boys to couriers and prevent double assignments.
 3.Tracking Updates: Track the current status and location of each courier.
 4.Real-time Status Updates: View courier status such as Pending, Shipped, or Delivered.